RazrFalcon/resvg/c-api/README.md

 cargo build --release
 ```

-This will produce a dynamic C library that can be found at `../target/release`.
+This will produce dynamic and static C libraries that can be found at `../target/release`.

 ## Header generation